jimhigson/oboe.js-dissertation/markdown/3_Background.md

 the JSON metamodel each node has only one, unambiguous set of children so the format author is not given a choice of logically equivalent features that must be addressed through different mechanisms.
-If a scalar value is updated to a compound only the node itself changes, the addressing of the node is unaffected.
+If a scalar value is updated to a compound only the node changes, the addressing of the node is unaffected.

-Generally in descriptive hierarchical data there is a trend for ancestorship to denote the same relationship between concepts regardless of the number of intermediate generations.
+Generally in descriptive hierarchical data there is a trend for ancestorship to signify the same relationship regardless of the number of intermediate generations.
 In the example above, `town` transitioned from a child to grandchild of `person` without disturbing the implicit 'lives in' relationship.
 In JSONPath the `..` operator provides matching through zero or more generations, unperturbed when extra levels are added.
-Of course, this trend will not hold for every conceivable way of building message semantics because it is possible that an intermediate node on the path from ancestor to descendant will change the nature of the expressed relationship.
+This trend does not hold for every way that message semantics may be built because it is possible that an intermediate node on the path from ancestor to descendant will change the nature of the expressed relationship.
 A slightly contrived example might be if we expanded our model to contain fuzzy knowledge: